akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 Java
 :  @@snip [PersistenceSchemaEvolutionDocTest.java](/akka-docs/src/test/java/jdocs/persistence/PersistenceSchemaEvolutionDocTest.java) { #protobuf-read-optional-model }

-Next we prepare an protocol definition using the protobuf Interface Description Language, which we'll use to generate the serializer code to be used on the Akka Serialization layer (notice that the schema aproach allows us to rename fields, as long as the numeric identifiers of the fields do not change):
+Next we prepare a protocol definition using the protobuf Interface Description Language, which we'll use to generate the serializer code to be used on the Akka Serialization layer (notice that the schema approach allows us to rename fields, as long as the numeric identifiers of the fields do not change):

 @@snip [FlightAppModels.proto](/akka-docs/src/test/../main/protobuf/FlightAppModels.proto) { #protobuf-read-optional-proto }